 - The teams have played each other 17 times in the MIAA tournament since 1993.
 Hope has a 9-8 advantage.
 The teams have met in the MIAA tournament championship game 11 times with Hope winning eight and Calvin three times. —Hope won 59-43 in 1995, 73-71 in overtime in 1998, 63-44 in 2006, 71-68 in 2007, 68-49 in 2010 and 62-59 in 2012 while Calvin won 67-65 in 2011 and 65-43 in 2012.
 Hope then won 62-59 in the 2013 MIAA Tournament final and 88-79 in the 2014 MIAA Tournament final.
 In 2015, Calvin defeated Hope 77-73 in the title game.

 Hope coach Brian Morehouse is 35-22 in games against Calvin since 1996-97.
 Calvin coach Chuck Winkelman is 1-3 in games against Hope.

 Calvin’s longest winning streak in the series was 22 games (1965-79) and the longest with Hope was nine (2000-04).

 Hope’s biggest margin of victory was 38 points (89-51) in 2003.
 Calvin’s biggest margin of victory was 54 points (73-19) in 1975.

-Karla Hoesch Wolters, Hope Class of 1973 and a member of the Hope College Kinesiology faculty, coached Calvin to the 1979 MIAA championship.
+The late Karla Hoesch Wolters, Hope Class of 1973 and a former member of the Hope College and Calvin College Kinesiology faculty, coached Calvin to the 1979 MIAA championship.
 She was 3-0 in games she coached her Calvin teams against Hope from 1977-79.

-Facts compiled by Tom Renner, Hope College, and Jeff Febus, Calvin College
+Facts compiled by Tom Renner and Alan Babbitt, Hope College, and Jeff Febus, Calvin College